- Location: Delaware

 If You Pass

 Congratulations!
-Make an appointment to come back and take the road test in 10 days.
+Make an appointment to come back and take the road test.

 A license usually requires a car, so start shopping.
 Consider how far you’ll be traveling and how often.
 Used cars have lots of great values.
 Don’t forget to get a vehicle history report if you go that route.
 A report details the car’s past, so you can be sure you’re not buying a flooded out engine or the like.